raderj89/intro_to_rails/README.md

 I'm a newly-learned (pronounced learn-ed) Dev Bootcamp student fresh off my first week of Rails.
 This guide largely draws from the work of my classmates (with the notable addition of my spelling mistakes and poor grammar) and is intended to make the on boarding process as easy and pain free as possible for those following behind us.

 Note: You will see many references to how things were done in Sinatra.
-If you're not a Dev Bootcamp student and have never heard of or used Sinatra before, feel free to glaze over those parts.
+If you're not a Dev Bootcamp student and have never heard of or used Sinatra before, feel free to glance over those parts.

 Okay, enough with the talk.
 Onward!